Images shot on Ilford Pan 400 in a Canon Sure Shot AF-7

 The main project for the rolls was shooting a trip to my better half’s home town, which I did.
+You can see how that went here.

 In the meantime, I’d returned to Shanghai with half an unshot roll still in the camera, which meant I could get some bonus photographs of what is really now my adopted home town.